1. Name of the Organisation

 Paragraph 5:

-The Board of Directors may set up committees for individual border specialisations and other committees to advise the Board of Directors in specific areas.
+The Executive Committee may set up committees for individual specialities and other committees to advise the Executive Committee in specific areas.
 The representatives in the specialist committees are elected every 3 years.
 They may be re-elected only once in the following term.

 Paragraph 6:

-The President and Vice-President shall be elected by the Board every three years.
+The President and Vice-President shall be elected by the Executive Committee every three years.
 They may be re-elected only once during the following term.

 Paragraph 7: